Abhisri436/Abhisri436/README.md

 ## 💡 Interests & Leadership

 I'm Co-President of NJIT’s Financial Technology Club and Vice President of NJIT Girl Up, where I lead STEM events and advocate for women in tech.
 Outside of tech, I enjoy mentoring in robotics outreach, playing volleyball, and exploring how AI and design intersect to improve real-world experiences.
-I'm passionate about responsible AI, interpretable machine learning, and using data science to improve outcomes in security, health, and equity.
+I'm passionate about responsible AI, interpretable machine learning, and using data science to improve outcomes in security, health, and finance.

 ---